MONZA IS MORE THAN JUST FORMULA 1

 - Ponte dei Leoni (Bridge of Lions) is the famous bridge here in Monza which crosses the Lambro River.

-So, be sure to add a stop in Monza to your itinerary when driving through the north of Italy.
+So, be sure to add a stop in Monza to your itinerary when driving through the north of Italy, or as a day trip from Milan.